Navigating the complexity of small-scale fishery interventions: An intersection of agent-based modeling and participatory empirical research

 Keywords: Data-poor systems, Gender Dynamics, Mechanisms, Western Indian Ocean, Octopus, Marine Protected Areas

-Emilie Lindkvist, Elizabeth Drury O’Neill, Tim Daw, and Maja Schlüter from Stockholm Resilience Centre together with Rosemarie Mwaipopo from University of Dar es Salaam, Tanzania and Andrew Wamukota from Pwani University, Kenya.
+Emilie Lindkvist, Liz Drury O’Neill, Tim M. Daw, and Maja Schlüter from Stockholm Resilience Centre together with Rosemarie Mwaipopo from University of Dar es Salaam, Tanzania and Andrew Wamukota from Pwani University, Kenya.

-Planned collaborations; Dr. Lorna Slade founder of the Mwambao Coastal Community Network.
-Dr. Alasdair Harris founded the Blue Ventures in 2003.
+Collaborations; Dr. Lorna Slade founder of the Mwambao Coastal Community Network.
+Blue Ventures.
 Dr. Sara Fröcklin at the Swedish Society for Nature Conservation (Naturskyddsföreningen).
 Dr. Adaoma Wosu with the Our Seas Our Life (OSOL) project.

-Funders: Swedish Research Council, SIDA, FORTE, and FORMAS.
+Funders: Swedish Research Council (VR, FORTE, and FORMAS) and SIDA.

 The livelihood and nutrition of millions of people are dependent on small-scale fisheries (SSFs) currently threatened by climate change and industrial development compounding challenges of overfishing, poor governance, and gender inequalities.
 To meet these challenges, communities and NGOs in East Africa are adopting periodic octopus closures as an innovative way to balance livelihoods and sustainability.
 The rapid growth and high value of Octopus provides quick payoffs, but how do these innovations enable communities to cope with pressures and shocks in the longer term?
 How do they change relationships between people and ecosystems?
 What is the impact for gender relations and equitable benefits?